-Malk Family Vineyards was founded by Brian and Nancy Malk in 1997 when they purchased several hillside acres in the heart of the Stags Leap District.
-They began planting their vineyards a year later with premium Cabernet clones – from both Spottswoode and Diamond Creek (two premium Napa producers).
+Malk Family Vineyards was founded by Brian and Nancy Malk in 1998 when they purchased eleven hillside acres in the heart of the Stags Leap District.
+They began planting their vineyards a year later with premium Cabernet Sauvignon clones – from both Spottswoode and Diamond Creek (two premium Napa Valley producers).
 Their first vintage dates from 2003 and the wine has been crafted every year since their inaugural vintage by winemaker Robbie Meyer.
-The two-acre vineyard is planted on a hillside and is located right where the edge of the Vaca Mountains meet the valley floor.
+The two-acre vineyard is planted on a hillside and is located at the edge of where the Vaca mountains meet the valley floor.
 The Malk’s carefully manage this vineyard having earned a Fish Friendly Farming designation from the California Land Stewardship Institute, a non-profit organization located in Napa Valley.

-Brian is from South Africa and nurtured the idea of owning his own vineyard for a long time.
+Brian is originally from South Africa; he nurtured the idea of owning his own vineyard for a long time.
 His grandfather owned a vineyard in the prominent wine region of Franschhoek, near Cape Town and will it to his family before he was tragically killed in an accident.
 But at the time none of his family wanted to take over the farming and the property was sold.
-Much later after moving to and living in Southern California, after exploring the possibility of buying a vineyard in this area while also weighing the 27 hour flights, reason prevailed for both Brian and Nancy.
-Their home is near San Diego, and wanting both a vineyard and a place to visit for relaxation, they chose Napa rather than South Africa based on Napa’s quality vineyards as well as proximity.
+Much later after moving to and living in Southern California, after exploring the possibility of buying a vineyard in this area while simultaneously weighing the burden of taking 27-hour flights, Brian’s common sense soon prevailed.
+Their primary home is near San Diego and wanting both a vineyard and a place to visit for relaxation, they chose Napa Valley rather than South Africa based on Napa’s quality vineyards as well as proximity to southern California.

 It is interesting to note that where Brian and Nancy settled is just down the road from Chimney Rock Winery.
-The design of this winery is Cape Dutch Architecture and looks just like any of a number of buildings you find in the Western Cape of South Africa – from when the Dutch settled this province in the 1820’s.
+The design of this winery is Cape Dutch Architecture and looks just like any of a number of buildings in the Western Cape of South Africa, from when the Dutch settled this province in the 1820s.

-Vintners often talk about a “sense of place” in regards to their vineyards.
-Brian refers to the “sense of space” you get from his hillside vineyard and home located above it.
-This is a part of the Napa Valley that is not often seen unless you live here.
-You have beautiful vistas overlooking a sea of grapes in all directions broken by small hills that rise from the valley floor.
-The landscape in this part of Stags Leap District is primarily vineyards with very few homes and wineries in this area – its a very bucolic location.
-His hillside vineyard sits at the eastern edge of the appellation and as you continue east the land becomes entirely natural, wooded, rugged and steep – backing up to the rocky picturesque Stags Leap Palisades.
+Vintners often talk about a “sense of place” in regard to their vineyards.
+Brian told us about the “sense of space” one gets from his hillside vineyard and home located above it.
+Beautiful vistas overlook a sea of grapes in all directions broken by small hills rising from the valley floor.
+The landscape in this part of Stags Leap District is primarily vineyards with very few homes and wineries in the area, as a result sees few visitors.
+Malk’s hillside vineyard sits at the eastern edge of the appellation; as one continues east the land becomes entirely natural, wooded, rugged and steep – backing up to the rocky picturesque Stags Leap Palisades.

 The label was originally called Griffin Vineyards, named after their Staffordshire Bull Terrier, Griffin.
 Wanting to trademark the name, Brian soon found out there were at least 150 other wineries with the word “griffin” in their name making wine commercially.
-Discovering this and with the passing of Griffin after 15.5 years, the name of the vineyard and wine was changed to Malk.
-However, Brian cleverly incorporated the name “griffin” onto their wine label and it appears under a likeness of Griffin appears on every bottle of Malk wine.
+Discovering this and with the passing of Griffin after 15.5 years, the name of the brand and wine was changed to Malk Family Vineyards.
+However, Brian cleverly incorporated the name “griffin” onto their wine label and a likeness of Griffin appears on every bottle of Malk wine.
 And the estate vineyard is still named Griffin Vineyard; when Griffin passed his ashes were spread among the vines.

 Wines from this region helped put Napa on the map in 1976 with the Judgment of Paris wine tasting in which nearby Stag’s Leap Wine Cellars won top honor for their 1973 Cabernet Sauvignon, beating out other Napa and top French wineries.
-Some of the districts most premium producers include Shafer and Stag’s Leap Wine Cellar – Robert Mondavi and Joseph Phelps also have vineyards in the appellation.
+Some of the districts most premium producers include Shafer and Stag’s Leap Wine Cellars; Robert Mondavi and Joseph Phelps also have vineyards in the appellation.

-Malk Vineyards produces two wines each year, an estate Cabernet Sauvignon (their flagship wine) and a beautiful Sauvignon Blanc and more recently a Sonoma Coast Pinot Noir and the Staffordshire Reserve Cabernet Sauvignon.
+Malk Vineyards produces several wines each year, an estate Cabernet Sauvignon (their flagship wine), a beautiful Sauvignon Blanc and more recently a Sonoma Coast Pinot Noir and the Staffordshire Reserve Cabernet Sauvignon.
 In addition, they produce a very limited bottling of a Pinot Noir rose.
-The first vintage of the Cabernet Sauvignon was from 2003 and the Sauvignon Blanc is from 2006.
+The first vintage of the Cabernet Sauvignon was from 2003 and their inaugural Sauvignon Blanc was in 2006.

 The 2007 Malk Family Vineyards Stags Leap District Cabernet Sauvignon (100% varietal) shows a slightly smoky nose with concentrated yet elegant fruit.
 Dark berry aromas, black cherry and even black fig show as the bouquet evolves.
 The palate is balanced and smooth and finishes with structured yet moderate tannins and the afterglow of vanilla and caramel.
-Like their Sauvignon blanc this wine was allowed to ferment using native yeasts.
+Like their Sauvignon Blanc this wine was allowed to ferment using indigenous yeasts.

-If not the smallest single vineyard in the Stags Leap Appellation, Malk Vineyard is certainly one of the smallest.
-This 2-acre vineyard was recently replanted and it will be several years before it will start producing again.
-For the next few years, Brian has located fruit from several blocks in a premium vineyard located just north of his own vineyard and will continue to make wine under the Malk label until his own vineyard is back in production.
+If not the smallest single vineyard in the Stags Leap District, Malk Vineyard is certainly one of the smallest.
+This 2-acre vineyard was replanted several ago and as a result there were no estate vintages produced for several years.
+During this estate down time, Brian located fruit from several blocks in a premium vineyard located just north of his own vineyard and produced wine under the Malk label until his own vineyard came back in production.
 Also noteworthy is the devastating fires that burned around their property in 2017 and destroyed several nearby neighboring structures.
 Cattle from their winery neighbor Robinson Family Vineyards sometimes graze on the eastern portion of the Malk property.
 They had already grazed the property prior to the 2017 fires and is what potentially saved Malk’s home due to all the grass already being consumed by the cattle.